m-rand/myBooks/README.md

 All results are displayed in a lazy list with book covers loaded asynchronously using [NetworkImage](https://stackoverflow.com/a/64416344).
 When no cover is available, a „photo“ placeholder is used.

-Searching and fetching data from server is live with 1s time interval.
+Searching and fetching data from server is live with 1s time interval after last keystroke, again using Combine framework.

 ——